Microsoft Access vs. Excel: Which One Should I Use and Why?

 Here are the main differences between Access and Excel:

-Microsoft Excel is quick and easy to learn and use.
+• Microsoft Excel is quick and easy to learn and use.
 You do not need to know the Excel programming language to become proficient in Excel, and we provide many tutorials on our website.
-Microsoft Access, though is quite tricky to master.
-To get the most out of Access features, you must understand the programming language.
+Microsoft Access, though, is quite tricky to master.
+You must understand the programming language to get the most out of Access features.

 Microsoft Excel vs. Access Head-to-Head Differences

-The aim of Microsoft Excel is to help users build financial and statistical models and help them track any data inputs.
+Microsoft Excel aims to help users build financial and statistical models and help them track any data inputs.

 By contrast, Access tries to help users collect, sort, and manipulate data.

-When it comes to storage capacity, MS Access has Excel easily beaten, as Excel is not built to store data.
+Regarding storage capacity, MS Access has easily beaten Excel, as Excel is not built to store data.
 The Access database was created to provide excellent storage capacity, sorting capabilities, and manipulating databases.

 Microsoft Excel is significantly more adaptable.
 You have the power to change things quickly and easily, whereas Microsoft Access is much less flexible.

-In fact, Microsoft Access can be extremely rigid and tough to change.
+Microsoft Access can be highly rigid and tough to change.

 Microsoft Excel is simple to understand.